Come the Revolution

 Come the Revolution... is a collective of curators, programmers and creatives from Bristol & Birmingham committed to exploring and challenging black life, experience and cultural expression through cinema.

-Film Hub SWWM works with curator/writer Karen Alexander to provide mentoring and professional development support for a cohort of black curators, creatives and programmers from Bristol and Birmingham who have formed the Come the Revolution collective focused on programming for more diverse audiences in these cities and beyond.
+Over the past 3 year Film Hub SWWM has worked to provide mentoring and professional development support for a cohort of black curators, creatives and programmers from Bristol and Birmingham who have formed the Come the Revolution collective, focused on programming for more diverse audiences in these cities and beyond.

 For past and present events click here.